 The maintenance schedules for these systems within a building can be viewed in calendar form so facility managers can easily see exactly when equipment is due for maintenance.
 The best facility managers also use standardized procedures, such as checklists, to do maintenance tasks correctly each time.

-Along the same lines, facilities managers should also have a plan for tracking the supplies and equipment that they need to keep the building safe and operational, including cleaning supplies and spare parts for equipment.
+Along the same lines, facility managers should also have a plan for tracking the supplies and equipment that they need to keep the building safe and operational, including cleaning supplies and spare parts for equipment.

 They also keep good records of their maintenance and of any issues.
 With this kind of data, building facility managers can get more proactive with their maintenance by looking for trends, patterns, and other insights.

 As important as it is to focus on data and schedules to stay proactive about maintaining equipment, facility managers must also prioritize flexibility.
 Without it, they won’t have the bandwidth to tackle unexpected problems as they come up.